CleverProgrammer/college_2016_spring/bio_101/ch_1_notes.md

 **Prokaryotic** (All bacteria, one celled):
 ```
 a) Do not have organelles with a membrane smaller than eukaryotic
-b) No true nucleas (no membrane around it)
+b) No true nucleus (no membrane around it)
 c) Have genetic material (DNA) in an area called the nucleoid
-d) Some have a cellwall (animal cells do not have a cell wall)
+d) Some have a cell wall (animal cells do not have a cell wall)
 ```
 **Eukaryotic** (All plants, animals, fungi, and protists):
 ```